jbosstm/quickstart/XTS/raw-xts-api-demo/README.md

 # Installation Content

-You should have the following content in an XTS install of Narayana:

-* lib/xts/: jar files for the Narayana components and their 3rd party prerequisites.
-* bin/ws*war: pre built J2EE web applications for the product components.

-In addition, you will require a Web services platform on which to deploy and run the product.
-This release of the XML Transaction component of Narayana is designed to run within JBoss.
+You will require a Web services platform on which to deploy and run the product.
+This release of the XML Transaction component of Narayana is designed to run within WildFly.

-To compile, deploy and run the sample application we also recommend using Java SDK 1.6 and Apache Maven 3.0.3 or later.
+To compile, deploy and run the sample application we also recommend using Java SDK 1.7 and Apache Maven 3.3.3 or later.
 If you do not already have these, you can download them from java website and the Maven website.

 # Deploying the sample application